Federal Contracting24 min read

 Kyle Irwin, CEOPublished March 4, 2026Last Updated April 1, 2026

 Federal government buildings across Texas — from VA medical centers to military installations to GSA courthouses — face the same concrete deterioration challenges as commercial structures, but with additional procurement, compliance, and security requirements that most contractors cannot meet.
+The federal government owns and operates over 900,000 buildings nationwide, with Texas hosting one of the largest concentrations of federal facilities in the country.
+The Government Accountability Office (GAO) has repeatedly identified deferred maintenance on federal buildings as a critical issue, with the estimated backlog exceeding $150 billion across all agencies.
 For facility managers and contracting officers at federal agencies, finding qualified structural concrete repair contractors who also hold the required small business certifications can be a significant challenge.
-This guide explains how SDVOSB (Service-Disabled Veteran-Owned Small Business) contractors serve federal concrete repair needs and why the SDVOSB set-aside program benefits both agencies and taxpayers.

 Federal government building requiring structural concrete repair and restoration